This easy pecan-crusted salmon is topped with pecans and a maple bourbon sauce, and then baked to juicy, flaky perfection.

-Pat salmon dry, and then sprinkle it with salt.
+- Preheat oven to 400ºF.Pat salmon dry, and then sprinkle it with salt.
 Add salmon to a baking dish or lined baking sheet, and set in the fridge until you're ready to use it.

-Pour maple syrup into a small, heavy bottom pot and turn heat to medium.
+- Next, pour balsamic vinegar and bourbon together and set aside.
+Keep the balsamic-bourbon mixture within arm's reach, so that you can grab it quickly when the syrup is ready.Pour maple syrup into a small, heavy bottom pot and turn heat to medium.
 In about 1-2 minutes, the syrup should start to bubble.
-Stir it with a wooden spoon until the syrup darkens in color and turns amber (about 3 more minutes). (*Note- The caramelizing syrup will be EXTREMELY hot.
-Do not touch it or attempt to taste it at this point.)
+Stir until the syrup darkens in color and turns amber (about 3 more minutes).
+The caramelizing syrup will be VERY hot.
+Do not touch it or attempt to taste it at this point.

-Carefully, standing back from the pot in case of splash-back, pour the balsamic and bourbon mixture into the pot with the syrup.
-Stir, and cook for 1-2 more minutes.
+- Carefully, standing back from the pot in case of splash-back, pour the balsamic and bourbon mixture into the pot with the syrup.
+Stir, and cook for 2-3 more minutes.
 Take sauce off the heat, and set aside.

-Take the salmon out of the fridge, and the pecan mixture out of the fridge or freezer.
+- Take the salmon out of the fridge, and the pecan mixture out of the fridge or freezer.
 Use a spoon to divide the pecan mixture over the top of the salmon, and smooth it out into an even layer.
-(Depending on the size of your salmon, you might end up with extra topping.
-Any extra can be put in an airtight container and refrigerated for a few days, or frozen for a few months.)
+Depending on the size of your salmon, you might end up with extra topping.
+Any extra can be put in an airtight container and refrigerated for a few days, or frozen for a few months.

-Bake salmon on the center rack for about 8 minutes per inch of thickness.
+- Bake salmon on the center rack for about 9 minutes per inch of thickness.
 Top salmon with fresh herbs if desired, and serve immediately.